Normal Growth and Development of Infants

 How do I care for my infant's teeth?

 Teeth normally come in when your infant is about 6 months old, starting with the 2 lower center teeth.
 His or her upper center teeth will come in at about 8 months old.
 The upper and lower side teeth will come in at about 9 months old.
 You can help keep your infant's teeth healthy as soon as they start to come in.
 Limit the amount of sweetened foods and drinks you offer him or her.
-Brush your infant's teeth after he eats.
-Ask your child's healthcare provider for information on the right toothbrush and toothpaste for your infant.
+Brush your infant's teeth after he or she eats.
+Ask your infant's pediatrician for information on the right toothbrush and toothpaste for your infant.
 Do not put your infant to sleep with a bottle.
 The liquid will sit in his or her mouth and increase his or her risk for cavities.